trajtracker/trajtracker/docs/source/ttrkp/num2pos/Config.rst

     The length of the number line.
 The length is specified either in pixels (an int value larger than 1) or as percentage of the screen width (a number between 0 and 1).

+.. autoinstanceattribute:: Config.nl_offset_event
+    :annotation: = None (trajtracker.events.Event)

+    Defines when the number line should be hidden.

+.. autoinstanceattribute:: Config.nl_onset_event
+    :annotation: = None (trajtracker.events.Event)

+    Defines when the number line should be displayed.
+If False, the number line will be displayed from the start of the experiement.

 .. autoinstanceattribute:: Config.show_feedback
     :annotation: = True (bool)